 We also provide two CityScapes which offer brief social histories of cities featured in our database.
 We focus on Ottawa and Halifax, where comprehensive directory coverage is offered for the first time in Canada.

-The collection of print and microform directories is housed in LAC’s Reference Room, located at 395 Wellington Street in Ottawa.
-The collection is available for on-site consultation; however, directories are not available for interlibrary loan.
+The collection of print and microform directories is housed in LAC's Reference Room, located at 395 Wellington Street in Ottawa.
+The collection is available for on-site consultation.
 Photocopying of original directories is not permitted, although prints can be made from microform copies for a nominal fee.
-Please consult Visit us for service and opening hours.
+Please consult our service and opening hours.

 Library and Archives Canada has published a bibliography of its Canadian directory collection, entitled: Canadian Directories, 1790-1987: a Bibliography and Place-name Index.
 Ottawa: National Library of Canada, 1989.
 3 vol.

-Search for directories in all formats in AMICUS, the Canadian national catalogue, using titles or subject headings such as:
+Search Voilà, our national union catalogue, for directories in all formats, using titles or subject headings such as:

 - Toronto (Ont.)--Directories